Last updated: November 30, 2022

 Step 4.
 File a Petition for Judicial Dissolution if the Stalemate Arises.

-If the stalemate arises and members cannot agree on how to remove a member from an LLC, you will need to file a petition for judicial dissolution.
+If the stalemate arises and LLC members cannot agree on how to remove a member from an LLC, you will need to file a petition for judicial dissolution.

 As such, it is best to speak with a business attorney before filing this petition.
 They can help you understand the process and determine whether or not your company qualifies for dissolution under state law.